lambdamatt/LUKS_dual_boot/README.md

 ## 36
 ![](images/36.png)
-Check that /dev/sda is used as EFI System Partion.
+Check that /dev/sda is used as EFI System Partition.
 No change should be needed here

 ## 37
 ![](images/37.png)